 Use High Quality Video

 Ecamm Live streams at a bit rate that balances the amount of data we send over the internet and the visual clarity of your video.
-If you want to broadcast in higher bit rate, and your upload speed is fast enough, you can select this option.
+If you want to broadcast using a higher bit rate, and your upload speed is fast enough, you can select this option.

 High Quality Video requires a sustained minimum of 6 Mbps (megabits per second) for your internet upload speed when using a 1080p stream size.
 If at any point your connection cannot sustain this, Ecamm will automatically reduce the bit rate so that the broadcast may continue.